 The purpose of the attached Consensus Statement on Cancer and the Environment is to forge a national and international consensus on how to prevent environmentally-related cancers.
-This draft of the Consensus Statement has been prepared for submission to the President's Cancer Panel which is holding four national meetings in 2008/2009 on cancer and the environment.
+This Consensus Statement has been prepared for submission to the President's Cancer Panel, which is holding the four national meetings in 2008/2009 on cancer and the environment.

-We welcome the decision to focus the hearings of the President's Cancer Panel this year on cancer and the environment.
+We welcome the decision to focus the hearings of the President's Cancer Panel on cancer and the environment.
 The three distinguished Panel Members will review the scientific evidence on the contribution of environmental exposures to cancer causation and on the strategies that can reduce the environment's role in causing cancer.
 The timing is fortuitous: the Panel will have the unique opportunity to present its findings to a new President at a time when an expanded perspective on cancer causation and prevention could significantly contribute to cancer research, policy and education.

 The drafting and sign-on process is being facilitated by the Collaborative on Health and the Environment (www.healthandenvironment.org).
 If you are a scientist, researcher, health professional or advocate and you agree with the content of the Consensus Statement on Cancer and the Environment, please join us and sign the Statement.
-To sign on, email cancerprevention@healthandenvironment.org with your name and affiliation along with a statement of consent.
+As of Nov 26, 2008, over 160 people and organizations have signed the Statement, indicating their support.